Moffein/RiskyFixes/README.md

 - CHEF
 	- Sear
-		- Fixed model being misaligned from your aim direction.
-		- Enabled vertical aiming.
+		- Enabled vertical aiming and now follows aim direction instead of model direction.

 - Commando
 	- Double Tap no longer has a hidden reload state that lowers the fire rate cap.